google/cdep/doc/authoring.md

 1. CDep packages currently only support .a.
 It is expected that the final user that wants a .so they can link it using a simple CMake script.
 This saves complexity in the CDep tool and reduces the size of package.

-2. As a best practice, it is recommended that the libraries in the .a be optimized and have symbols (CMAKE_BUILD_TYPE=RelWithDebInfo).
+2. As a best practice, it is recommended that the libraries in the archive be optimized and have symbols (CMAKE_BUILD_TYPE=RelWithDebInfo).
 The Android gradle plugin will strip symbols so they don't end up in the APK.

 ## Step 5 -- Prepare a staging folder for the libraries
 The staging folder holds the library files in a convenient form for zipping